 Their snub nose and sensitivity to temperature make it risky to place them in the plane’s cargo hold.
 Pugs are vulnerable to changes in air quality and temperature, and although cargo holds are pressurized, the air circulation might not be ideal.
 Plus, there’s no one in the hold to monitor them.
 It’s not a risk that any pug owner should be willing to take.

-Thankfully, many airlines have banned brachycephalic breeds from flying in cargo, such as United, so the option is off the table.
+Thankfully, many airlines, such as United, have banned brachycephalic breeds from flying in cargo, so the option is off the table.

+Can Pugs Fly on Planes?
 Know your Pug

 Every pug is different.
 It’s impossible to tell whether an animal is suitable to fly based on breed alone.
 This is why it’s so important to know your pug.
 Some might have zero trouble, while others might be better off left at home.
 No one will be better at determining this than you.